axisgroup/design-process/2-Define/README.md

 types like Persona Cards, Scenarios, and Task Analyses.

-Throughout the Define phase, you should be working on creating usable models based out on the research and understanding of the problem statement.
-The team should be vigilant of the business process of the client as well as identify where the solution at work fits in the process.
-The team should be able to synthesize the outcomes of user interviews and consolidate them into a single or multiple personas.
+Throughout the Define phase, you should be working on creating usable models based on the user interviews.
+The team should be able to synthesize the outcomes of user interviews and consolidate them into personas.
 The define phase typically involves creating personas but could also include user scenarios and task analysis depending on what's possible in the time frame.

 ---